jaruizes/jaruizes.github.io/_drafts/Angular-Routing-II.md

 ...
 ```

-And now, magic comes.
+#### Guards

 Angular define some router hooks to do some action during the navigation.
 In this case we're going to show how to deny the access to some components in base on certain logic.
 We define a new path associated to a new component (_feature4.component.ts_) and we want to protect this path to a not allowed users.
 We modify _app.routing.ts_ to do this:

 ```typescript
 const routes: Routes = [